 The question that Jesus asks the disciples is a question he asks of all of us.
 How we answer that question reflects our relationship with Jesus.
 But more importantly, how we answer that question reflects the way we live our life in response to who we believe Jesus to be.
 If we truly say that we believe in Jesus as the son of God, then how do we live our lives in such a way that we act on that belief?
 The gospel shows us that an inadequate answer to that question leads to missing the point of all that Jesus is.

+St Thomas Aquinas' Monthly Parish Catchup

+WIDOW TWANKY Café in CLUNES

-Last Week's Collections: Two collections are presented after the Prayers of the Faithful.
-The 1st Collection is cash toward the Presbytery for the sustenance of our Priest - with a contribution of 13% to provide support for our retired priests and the Diocese.
-The 2nd Collection is the Planned Giving (envelopes) or cash for the administration of the Parish & general running costs 1st Collection \$186.10 2nd Collection \$142.90 BALLARAT CLERGY SUPPORT FUND Collection for Sick and Retired Priests - September 3rd Creating a secure retirement future for the priests of the diocese is a duty and care in which we can all participate.
+TWO COLLECTIONS are taken up and presented after the PRAYERS OF THE FAITHFUL The 1st COLLECTION is cash toward the Presbytery for the sustenance of our Priest; with a contribution of 13% to provide support for our retired priests of the Diocese.
+The 2nd COLLECTION is the Planned Giving (envelopes) or cash for the administration of the Parish & general running costs.
+Last Week's Collections (with thanks) 1st Collection: \$260.00: 2nd Collection: 100.00 103rd World Day of Migrants and Refugees (21 - 27 August 2017) Pope Francis issues a vibrant call in favour of Child migrants and several Bishops conferences in Europe have launched statements and initiatives to encourage Christians and political leaders to act.
+More and more children are crossing borders on their own.
+Child migrants travelling alone are among those at the highest risk of exploitation and abuse, including by smugglers and traffickers.
+"Everyone should take care of the young, who in a threefold way are defenceless: they are children, they are foreigners, and they have no means to protect themselves".
+This is the Message of Pope Francis for the 2017 World Day of Migrants and Refugees.
+In his Message, Pope Francis invites to work "towards protection, integration and long-term solutions," and also, "to deal with the causes which trigger migrations in the countries of origin?.
+NEXT SUNDAY: BALLARAT CLERGY SUPPORT FUND Collection for Sick and Retired Priests Creating a secure retirement future for the priests of the diocese is a duty and care in which we can all participate.
 Eighteen retired priests are currently supported by this Fund.
 Some live privately, some are retired in units in Ballarat or elsewhere, others live in supported accommodation.
 The funding required for these commitments is ongoing.
 Thanks to your generosity, this collection has raised nearly 1.8 million dollars since it began in 1991, including nearly \$60,000 last year.
 Along with the priests' own contribution of approximately \$37,000 per year, this annual collection has allowed the Fund to continue to support our sick and retired clergy.
-A credit card facility is available for your convenience, and contributions over \$2.00 are tax-deductible.
-CARING FOR THOSE WHO CARED FOR US - THE CHURCH COMMUNITY'S RESPONSIBILITY maria.cleave@assumption.vic.edu.au World Day of Migrants and Refugees Pope Francis issues a vibrant call in favour of Child migrants and several Bishops conferences in Europe have launched statements and initiatives to encourage Christians and political leaders to act.
-The Call of Pope Francis More and more children are crossing borders on their own.
-Child migrants travelling alone are among those at the highest risk of exploitation and abuse, including by smugglers and traffickers.
-"Everyone should take care of the young, who in a threefold way are defenceless: they are children, they are foreigners, and they have no means to protect themselves".
-This is the Message of Pope Francis for the 2017 World Day of Migrants and Refugees.
-In his Message, Pope Francis invites to work "towards protection, integration and long-termsolutions," and also, "to deal with the causes which trigger migrations in the countries of origin".

-Are you a former student of Assumption College?
-If so, Alumni Development Officer Maria Cleve would like to hear from you, Assumption College will celebrate its 125th Anniversary in 2018 and there are many events being planned for former students.
-Please phone Maria on 5783 5343 or email:
+A credit card facility will be available for your convenience, and contributions over \$2.00 are tax-deductible.
+CARING FOR THOSE WHO CARED FOR US - THE CHURCH COMMUNITY'S RESPONSIBILITY Are you a former student of Assumption College, Kilmore?
+If so, Alumni Development Officer Maria Cleve would like to hear from you.
+Assumption College will celebrate its 125th Anniversary in 2018 and there are many events being planned for former students.
+Please phone Maria on 5783 5343 or email: maria.cleave@assumption.vic.edu.au Coming up in SEPTEMBER/October Child Protection Sunday (Sept 10) Social Justice Sunday (Sept 24) Fr Gary's 30th Anniversary of Ordination (Oct 15) NEW PARISH OFFICE opening hours: